J-Siu/johnsiu.com/content/blog/auto_docker.md

         └── start.sh
 ```

-If new package version is found, `Dockerfile` will be updated and `docker build` will be performed.
+If new package version is found, `Dockerfile` will be updated and a testing `docker build` will be performed.

+`docker build` test can be skipped with `-nobuild`.

 > As long as `-save` is not used, nothing will change in the original project folder.
 It is advice to inspect the staging files before using the `-save` option.